Hidden order and multipolar exchange striction in a correlated f-electron system

 Spontaneous symmetry breaking, or a phase transition, in extended systems is associated with emergence of a macroscopic order parameter, which is the statistical average over some physical observable.
 In some systems the onset of order is clearly observed in the behavior of thermodynamic functions, however, the order parameter is not detectable by standard probes like neutron scattering or magnetic susceptibility measurements.
 In metals such phenomena are typically associated with strongly correlated heavy-fermion behavior, as in the case of enigmatic URu$_2$Si$_2$ \cite{Haule2009,OppeneerRMP,Coleman2013}.
 In correlated insulators HO phases typically originate in high-rank multipolar degrees of freedom on localized $f$ and $d$-electron shells.
 It has been realized long time ago \cite{Baker1971} that in correlated magnetic insulators with strong spin-orbit coupling, apart from the ordinary Heisenberg interaction between localized spins, there may also exist inter-site interactions coupling higher order spin operators (magnetic multipoles).
 If those interactions are essentially large this might lead to a new state of matter - a multipolar order without any associated magnetic order\cite{ChenLexy1971,AndeevJETP,ChandreColemannematics}.
-So far a purely multipolar order due to high-rank multipoles has been suggested only for few systems \cite{Santini2009,OpennerJPJ,Morin}, each such case attracting considerable interest.
+Such purely multipolar orders have been observed in various $f$-electron\cite{OppeneerRMP,Santini2009,Cameron2016,Sato2012,Tsujimoto2014} and transition-metal correlated systems \cite{Lu2017,Hirai2019,Maharaj2020}.
+Owing to numerous competing order parameters and small relevant energy scales, quantitative description of the HO represents a formidable challenge for theory.
+First-principles approaches to HO are typically restricted to simulations of few likely phases inferred experimentally and do not attempt to explore the full space of possible multipolar orders\cite{Haule2009,Suzuki_oppeneerAnO22013}.